 It has a two-year shelf life, making it an excellent food for long-term preservation.

 Instant oatmeal isn’t particularly rich in fat or protein, but it does provide a substantial amount of satisfying carbohydrates.
 It has 105 calories per ounce, with carbohydrates per ounce of 21 grams.

 3. Assorted Nuts

-Mixed nuts are a quick and easy snack packed in calories and protein.
+Mixed nuts are a quick and easy snack packed with calories and protein.

-They don’t need any preparation and may give you a burst of energy when you need it most.
+They don’t need any preparation and may give you a burst of energy when you need them most.
 Mixed nuts (on Amazon) have 164 calories per ounce and 6 grams of protein.

 4. Trail Mix